f-o-a-m/kepler/hs-abci-docs/nameservice/tutorial/Tutorial/Nameservice/04-Keeper.md

 ### Evaluating Module Effects

 Like we said before, all transactions must ultimately compile to the set of effects belonging to `TxEffs` and `BaseEffs`.
 In particular this means that we must interpret `NameserviceEffs` into more basic effects.
 To do this we follow the general pattern of first interpreting `NameserviceKeeper` effects, then finally interpreting `Error NameserviceError` in terms of `Error AppError`.
-Let's focus on the `DeleteName` summand of `NameserviceKeeper`.
+Let's focus on the `DeleteName` sub-command of `NameserviceKeeper`.
 We can write an interpreting function as follows:

 ~~~ haskell
 deleteNameF